livewire/livewire/docs/redirecting.md

     $this->redirectRoute('profile');
 ```

-In case you need to page parameters to the route you may use the second argument of the method `redirectRoute` like so:
+In case you need to pass parameters to the route you may use the second argument of the method `redirectRoute` like so:

 ```php
     $this->redirectRoute('profile', ['id' => 1]);